phil-opp/blog_os/blog/content/edition-3/posts/02-booting/index.md

 '''
 +++

 In this post, we explore the boot process on both BIOS and UEFI-based systems.
-We then turn the [freestanding Rust binary] from the previous post into a minimal operating system kernel and combine it with a bootloader.
+We combine the [minimal kernel] created in the previous post with a bootloader.
 The result is a bootable disk image, which can be started in the [QEMU] emulator and run on real hardware.
-TODO

-[freestanding Rust binary]: @/edition-3/posts/01-minimal-kernel/index.md
+[minimal kernel]: @/edition-3/posts/01-minimal-kernel/index.md

 <!-- more -->